Ibtissame Lachgar: 2025 blasphemy conviction

 In August 2025, Lachgar was placed in police custody after posting on social media a photo of herself wearing a T-shirt bearing the words "Allah is lesbian," alongside comments critical of Islam.
 Prosecutors opened an investigation for "offending God" and "insulting the Islamic religion," offenses that can carry prison sentences under Morocco’s penal code.
 On 3 September 2025, she was convicted and sentenced to 2.5 years' imprisonment and fined up to $5,000.

 Lachgar argued in court that the slogan was a longstanding feminist message unrelated to Islam.
 On 3 September 2025, she was convicted of "offending Islam" and sentenced by a Rabat court to 30 months' imprisonment and a fine of 50,000 dirhams (around $5,500).
 Her defence team announced plans to appeal the verdict.
 Hakim Sikouk of the Moroccan Association for Human Rights described the verdict as an attack on freedom of expression.
 On September 24, 2025, human rights activist Kacem El Ghazzali condemned Lachgar's conviction before the UN Human Rights Council in Geneva, presenting her case as an example of the systematic suppression of atheist voices through blasphemy laws in Morocco.

+Detention

+Following her 2025 conviction, she was detained in Arjate prison where the internal prosthesis in her left arm detached, causing the limb to become non-functional.
+A corrective surgery scheduled for September 2025 in France was cancelled due to her arrest.
+While in detention, she was reported to be sleeping on a cement slab and was denied physical assistance for hygiene and movement until December 2025, when three cellmates were assigned to assist her.
+Her legal defense has cited a risk of infection and potential amputation due to the lack of specialized medical intervention.
+In March 2026, her lawyers filed a request for royal grace on humanitarian grounds to coincide with Aid-el-Fitr.
+Additionally, the UN Special Rapporteur on torture, Alice Jill Edwards, scheduled a visit to the prison to evaluate her situation between March 23 and April 2, 2026.

 LGBT+ and pro-choice advocacy

 Lachgar is also very vocal about the LGBT community in Morocco, and is pro-choice and pro same-sex marriage.

-In January 2019, she was spokesperson for the support network for Chafiq, a Moroccan transgender woman whose identity was publicly revealed by the police in Marrakech.
+In January 2019, she was spokesperson for the support network for Chafiq, a Moroccan transgender woman whose identity was publicly revealed by the police in Marrakesh.